dbnegative/docker-metrics-tgi/README.md

 # Docker + Telegraf + Grafana + Influxdb

 Grafana and Influxdb in Docker containers built with Debian Jessie.
 A new datasource/db have been created and linked.
 Edit docker-entrypoint.sh wrapper scripts to change variables.

 ```
 docker-compose up -d
 ```

 ### TODO
-* Add Telegraf to both containers and build test container.
 * use alpine - requires a complete go build process for influxdb/grafana.
 * better ENV vars
 * more options
+* better default graphs